 This film deservedly won the Amanda Award for Best Children’s Film for 2020 at the Norwegian International Film Festival.

 The Crossing can be seen here.

-Screening at the Atlanta Jewish Film Festival and other local JCC film festivals, networks and streaming services for viewing dates and times.
+Check your local JCC film festival schedule, networks and streaming services for viewing dates and times.

 Photo credit: IMDb